reeeels/MAKI/README.md

 - *inserts more accomplishments*

 # What we learned:
-- Clarity on the best way to merge interests in technology and healthcare
+- Gained clarity on the best way to merge interests in technology and healthcare
-- As a Biochemistry major, I experienced how innovating and interesting technology and programming is.
+- Experienced how innovating and interesting technology and programming is.
 - *insert more what we’ve learned*

 # What’s next for Maki: